 App Rejection and Recommended Steps

 There may be cases when your app may be rejected by Apple Review with a note that your app is not compliant with the new privacy guidelines.

 Apple privacy guidelines hint at rejecting apps that specifically track users across apps and websites using IDFA.
 However, we recommend reaching Apple support to understand the exact reason for app rejection.

-If you still need further information, please create a support ticket from the CleverTap dashboard.
-We would be happy to help you with any further queries.
+Please create a support ticket from the CleverTap dashboard if you still need further information.
+We would be happy to help you with any other queries.

-The Identifier for Advertisers (IDFA) is an alphanumeric string that’s unique to each device, and which you only use for advertising.
+The Identifier for Advertisers (IDFA) is an alphanumeric string unique to each device you only use for advertising.
 Learn more about IDFA at Apple Advertising Identifier.